 • Injection site nodules are firm lumps under the skin that can be itchy and can persist for many months.
 These will eventually resolve without treatment.

-See also NCIRS resource - Injection site reactions
+See also the NCIRS resource Injection site reactions

 Systemic reactions